Therapeutics

 In October 2018, Accera changed its name to Cerecin, following investments from a Singapore-based agribusiness group and a private equity fund backed by Nestlé (press release).

 In December 2019, Cerecin registered a Phase 3 trial of AC-SD-03, now also called CER-0001.
-As of February 2021, this study was not yet recruiting and listed a study start of June 2022.
-It aims to enroll 300 people with mild to moderate AD who do not carry an ApoE4 allele and whose FDG-PET glucose uptake pattern is typical of AD.
-They will drink 20 g of tricaprilin mixed into 240 ml of water twice per day for 6 months, as an add-on to any ongoing treatments.
-The primary outcome is change in ADAS-Cog11, with secondary outcomes of safety and tolerability, the Clinical Global Assessment of Change, and measures of disability, dependence and resource utilization.
-An optional 30 week open-label extension is planned, with study completion slated for February 2024.
+It aimed to enroll 300 people with mild to moderate AD who do not carry an ApoE4 allele and whose FDG-PET glucose uptake pattern is typical of AD.
+They were to drink 20 g of tricaprilin mixed into 240 ml of water twice per day for six months, as an add-on to any ongoing treatments.
+The primary outcome was change in ADAS-Cog11, with secondary outcomes of safety and tolerability, the Clinical Global Assessment of Change, and measures of disability, dependence, and resource utilization.
+An optional 30-week open-label extension was planned.
+This study never began enrolling, and was withdrawn in April 2023.

 Clinical Trial Timeline